NetSys/kappa/programming.md

 When a task is spawned running an `on_coordinator` function, the task is launched as a normal Python process **on the coordinator machine** instead of on a lambda function.
-As a result, such tasks can issue coordinator calls faster (because no network latency), and do not suffer from lambda function timeouts.
-However, they take up resources on the coordinator machine.
-The `handler` function above is a good candidate for an `on_coordinator` task because it mostly just spawns and waits on other tasks and does little computation of its own.
+As a result, such tasks can issue coordinator calls faster (no network latency), and do not suffer from lambda function timeouts.

+However, these functions take up resources on the coordinator machine.
+The `handler` function above is a good candidate for an `on_coordinator` task because it mostly just spawns and waits on other tasks and does little computation on its own.

 ## Idempotence